Azure/azure-sdk-for-python/doc/dev/test_proxy_migration_guide.md

 ### Perform one-time setup

-1. Docker is a requirement for using the test proxy.
-You can install Docker from [docs.docker.com][docker_install].
+1. Docker (or Podman) is a requirement for using the test proxy.
+You can install Docker from [docs.docker.com][docker_install], or install Podman at [podman.io][podman].
+To use Podman, set an alias for `podman` to replace the `docker` command.
-2. After installing, make sure Docker is running and is using Linux containers before running tests.
+2. After installing, make sure Docker/Podman is running and is using Linux containers before running tests.
 3. Follow the instructions [here][proxy_cert_docs] to complete setup.
 You need to trust a certificate on your machine in order to communicate with the test proxy over a secure connection.